 Once a candidate gets to the interview stage, there is an increased likelihood that the interviewer is likely to favor a candidate who is similar to them.
-“Oftentimes interviewers’ biases kick in and they might favor a particular candidate because they are just like them,” says Billings-Harris, referring to a phenomenon known as affinity bias.
+This phenomenon is known as affinity bias.

 Fortunately, interviewers can mitigate affinity bias by making the interview process more standardized.
 In a structured interview, all candidates are asked the same questions in the same order and are compared on the same scale, which is determined in advance based on the needs for the role.
 Instead of veering off into a tangent and discussing a shared hometown or college, the interview stays on message.
 Structured interviews are more objective and research has shown that they are up to twice as effective at predicting job performance which, of course, is the end goal.

-Even with structured interviews in place, there is still a possibility that the interviewer will make a snap decision and then spend the rest of the interview identifying reasons that snap judgment was right.
+Even with structured interviews in place, there is still a possibility that the interviewer will make a snap decision and then spend the rest of the interview identifying reasons that support the snap judgment call.
 Researchers call this confirmation bias and studies have shown that hiring managers are prone to this — one study found that nearly 60% of interviewers made a decision within the first 15 minutes.

-As Billings-Harris says, one way to mitigate this is for HR leaders to present a diverse hiring panel and to make an effort to have candidates interviewed by people who are similar to them, while controlling for affinity bias.
+One way to mitigate this is for HR leaders to present a diverse hiring panel and to make an effort to have candidates interviewed by people who are similar to them, while controlling for affinity bias.
 Another benefit?
 The candidate will feel more comfortable and welcomed.

 Organizations that want to know how to promote diversity and inclusion in the workplace can start with their employer branding.
 Include information about your company’s diversity and inclusion work on the website, career site, press and marketing messaging, at industry events, and on social media.

 As you look at how to promote diversity and inclusion in the workplace, you can’t ignore the top.
-The leadership team sets the strategy and values of the company so it is essential to have workplace diversity at the executive and c-suite level.
+The leadership team sets the strategy and values of the company so it’s essential to demonstrate workplace diversity at the executive and c-suite level.
 Companies have been making great strides in diversifying leadership, by taking steps such as:

 Today’s candidates value transparency – and they want to know that the company they’re considering values workplace diversity.
-Show candidates what you stand for by telling your employer branding story.
+Show candidates what you stand for by knowing how to tell your employer branding story.